cjunho/cjh/README.md

 • basis type: 1, 2 or 3, corresponding to continuous Galerkin basis of the respective order.

-In order to obtain the results as the figures in the paper, please choose the Sitches as follows.
+In order to obtain the results as the figures in the paper, please choose the Switches as follows:
 -- | soliton number | domain type | basis type | dimensional variable
 --- | ---           | ---         | ---        |---
 Fig 8 | SP3       | single and both         | CG2        | x